-- 9. With control knob pressed in, push down and release ignitor button.
+- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - 6.
+With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the rear of the burner.
 If needed, keep pressing ignitor button until pilot lights.
-Note: If pilot does not stay lit, refer to Troubleshooting. pages 29 though 31.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 24 though 26.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 7 through 10.
+To light pilot with match, see Manual Lighting Procedure, page 21. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob.

+Note: If pilot goes out, repeat steps 7 through 10.
 This heater has a safety interlock system.
-Wait one (1) minute before lighting pilot again. - Turn control knob counterclockwise / to the ON position.
+Wait one (1) minute before lighting pilot again.
+Turn control knob counterclockwise to the ON position.
 The main burner should light.
+Set control knob to the desired heating level.